Skip to main content

 • Purpose of accounts

-• Placeholder for current-year funding (budgets), prior year carry-forwards, and approved one-time funding
+• Placeholder for current-year funding (budgets), prior year carry-forwards, and approved one-time funding.

 Best practices for account management

-• Accounts should be reviewed at least once per month for wayward/misallocated transactions
+• Accounts should be reviewed at least once per month for wayward/misallocated transactions.

 • Who is permitted to charge expenditures against your account?